 After an amazing night’s rest, we woke early to visit our first stop in Sandusky.
 Not far from Marblehead, we made our way to the Liberty Aviation Museum.
 If I’m honest here, this is the attraction I was the least interested in visiting.
 My ulterior motive was simply to have lunch at the attached Tin Goose Diner but after meeting Todd, our tour guide, we quickly realized we were in for a treat.

-The museum is part of regional history, part Ohio history and part military history with an emphasis on WWII.
+The museum is part regional history, part Ohio history, and part military history with an emphasis on WWII.
 Todd was knowledgeable and passionate about it all of which rubbed off.

 Perhaps the star of the museum is the Ford Tri-Motor which was the first plane to be mass-produced for commercial use until it was deemed unsafe by not adhering to the government safety standards.
 In 1930, the Tri-Motor began to carry passengers to and from the islands with the formation of Islands Airlines.

 Over the years, the planes have served as a school bus, the grocery wagon, mail service, and ambulance.
 The islanders still count on planes today to get them off the island during the winter months so they can get necessities and visit friends and family.

 The museum has many planes, Jeeps and other WWII vehicles and planes on display that include Georgie’s Gal, a B-52 Mitchell Bomber like those used during the Doolittle Raid.

 In addition to aviation history, the museum holds more than a few surprises.

 - Hogan’s Heroes movie memorabilia including the leather jacket that belonged to Colonel Hogan and the bathrobe belonging to Colonel Klink